 Since the event content is presented in multiple places on the site, please be sure to carefully proofread the text.

 Extension Counties and Programs

-Events within the Extension are able to be associated with one or more counties or programs.
+Events within the Extension are able to be associated with a county, and one or more programs.
 This allows them to show up on a county or program's event calendar regardless of where they physically reside in Plone.

 To set a county or a program for an event, edit the event and click on the "Categorization" tab.
 At the bottom, you should see a "Counties" and a "Programs" field.

-Widget to select the counties or programs for an event.
+Widget to select the county and programs for an event.